-The main Relationships Education, Relationships and Sex Education and Health Education programme will be; Ten:Ten 'Life to the Full', a fully resourced Scheme of Work in Relationships and Health Education (RHE) for primary schools which embraces and fulfils the new statutory curriculum.
+The main Relationships and Health Education programme will be; Ten:Ten 'Life to the Full', a fully resourced Scheme of Work in Relationships and Health Education (RHE) for primary schools which embraces and fulfils the new statutory curriculum.

-The Primary Curriculum framework for Relationships Education, Relationships and Sex Education and Health Education will be followed which is cross curricular (see appendix).
+The Primary Curriculum framework for Relationships and Health Education will be followed which is cross curricular (see appendix).
+Please note UKS2 refers to Years 5 & 6 in Primary Schools.